 You must be enrolled to complete this activity for credit, however, you are not required to enroll simply to view the presentation.

-Target Audience — Nurse practitioners, nurses and oncology social workers at the intermediate and advanced levels involved in the care of patients with Non-Hodgkin Lymphoma.
+Target Audience — Nurse practitioners, nurses and oncology social workers involved in the care of patients with Non-Hodgkin Lymphoma.

 Course Content Level for Social Workers — Intermediate and Advanced

 |Learning Objectives — At the conclusion of this program, participants will be able to:|

 |•||Describe the various types and subtypes of NHL|

 |•||Identify tests used to diagnose disease and monitor treatment|

 |•||Explain the overarching goals of treatment for the types of NHL|